 A documented allergy to canakinumab is an absolute contraindication to the drug.
 Side effects include cold and flue symptoms such as sore throat, runny nose, body aches, and cough, nausea, headache, and vertigo.
-Injection site reactions are the most common adverse event and have been reported in greater than 10% of patient treated with canakinumab.
+Injection site reactions are the most common adverse event and have been reported in greater than 10% of patients treated with canakinumab.

-Since canakinumab suppresses your natural immune response, it can cause infections.
-Tell your doctor if you develop fevers or any signs or symptoms of an infection.
-If you experience any allergies to canakinumab, you should stop treatment and contact your doctor.
-Tell your doctor if you are pregnant or planning to conceive soon.
-You should discuss with your doctor before receiving any live vaccinations.
-Live vaccines should be avoided while on this medication and you should discuss updating your vaccinations prior to starting this medication as live vaccines should be avoided while taking canakinumab.
+Since canakinumab suppresses your natural immune response, it can increase your risk of infection.
+Tell your rheumatology provider if you develop fevers or any signs or symptoms of infection.
+If you experience any allergic symptoms to canakinumab, you should immediately stop treatment and contact your doctor.
+Tell your doctor if you are pregnant or planning on conceiving soon.
+You shouold discuss updating your vaccinations prior to starting this medication as live vaccines should be avoided while taking canakinumab.

-Written June 2018 by Jonathan Hausmann, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated February 2022 by Nina Washington, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.